eminemahjoub/IA-Agent/python-ai-service/README.md

-# Python AI Service for Productivity Assistant
+# Python AI Service for ProdigyAI

-This is the Python-based AI microservice that enhances the Personal Productivity Assistant with advanced natural language processing and machine learning capabilities.
+This is the Python-based AI microservice that powers ProdigyAI's advanced natural language processing and machine learning capabilities, providing intelligent productivity recommendations and insights.

 ## Features